btholt/postcss-colorblind/README.md

 ## Why?

-The biggest reason is that as many developers don't have problems seeing color, they never stop to consider that their (or their constituents') choices of colors make their website unusable and frustrating to those who can't see some shades of color.
+The biggest reason is that as many developers don't have problems seeing color, they never stop to consider that their (or their colleagues') choices of colors make their website unusable and frustrating to those who can't see some shades of color.
 It's not even a small problem either; lots of people struggle with red and green.